What Can I Expect from Counseling?

 Ok, What Next?

-First, our professional support staff will speak with you over the phone or by email to get basic patient demographics, reason for your visit and financial or insurance information.
+First, our professional support staff will speak with you over the phone to schedule your appointment and get your basic patient demographics, reason for your visit and financial or insurance information.
 Next, we will recommend one of our licensed professional counselors based on your individual needs and preferences or you may view the counselor’s detailed profiles online for additional information.
 We will ask you to provide basic information about the nature of your visit and who may be attending (self, spouse, parent intake).

 Please login to the Client Portal with the invitation we sent you by email to complete the online registration process.
 If you did not receive the email for the Client Portal Invitation, please contact our office by phone (817) 238-0106 or email email@example.com.
 The online registration process is private and HIPPA secure.